Connecting a printer to the POS terminal

 Related articles

-- Sunmi printer troubleshooting — if tickets do not print after setup: network, Chrome, FireMenu print settings, static IP.
+- Sunmi printer troubleshooting — if a network printer does not print after setup: network, Chrome, IP in FireMenu, static IP.

 - Multi-user terminal — when one device serves several areas.